TimothyDY/Skedge/README.md

 ## Default Admin Account
 - Username: admin
-- Password: qwerty
+- Password: admin123

 ## Usage Guide

 ### For Students
 1. Register a new account
 2. Complete your academic profile:
-   - Set your grade level
+   - Set your grade level (10-12)
-   - Choose your stream
+   - Choose your stream (Science/Social Studies)
-   - Select your subjects
+   - Select your language (French, German, Japanese, Korean, Mandarin)
-   - Set your class number
+   - Set your class number (1-10)
+   - Select your subjects based on stream
 3. Use the calendar to manage your schedule:
    - Click on any day to add an event
    - Select subject and time